acollign/netrunner-wiki/Tests.md

     Spends clicks and credits necessary to play it.
 * `card-ability`: 5-function of state, side, card, ability, and optional targets that uses the ability by position, pointed at whichever targets are specified (as needed).
+* `get-[...]`: There are several helper functions defined in the test `core` file that let you get cards in the rig or in servers by position.
+Each takes `state` and `pos`, the second which is a number indicating the index of the installed card (so first installed resource could be got with `(get-resource state 0)`).
+Some also offer a function just taking in `state` which returns _all_ the relevant cards (e.g. `(get-program state)` to retrieve all installed programs).

 Corp: